-It’s not been a easy week for Brazil.
-Fire ravaged one of its most important Museums and its Presidential election has been thrown into disarray.
-But Brazilian people everywhere have much to be proud of as the nation celebrates its 196th Brazilian Independence Day as one of the world’s most vibrant democracies.
+Brazilian Independence Day: Even as they battle through the uncertainty of COVID-19, Brazilian people everywhere have much to be proud of as the nation celebrates its 198th anniversary as one of the world’s most vibrant democracies.

 2. The Brazilian flag recreates the night sky over Rio de Janeiro (the former capital city) as seen on November 15th, 1889.